 7. Reduce your hot water temperature

 During your heater maintenance checks, ask your plumber to make sure your water heater isn’t set too high.
 60C is more than adequate for hot water use around the home.
 If it’s more than this a plumber can easily dial it down and help cut your costs.

 Energy from the sun is free!
 Harnessing solar is a smart choice for the environment, as well as your wallet.
 There are rebates to help make it affordable and most homes can benefit from even a simple solar setup.

 9. Get a better electricity or gas rate

 A different supplier can give you a better deal on your energy.
-Make sure you compare fees as well as tariffs to find the best provider for your needs
+Make sure you visit websites like power choice to compare fees as well as tariffs to find the best provider for your needs.

 There’s no need to be left in the cold with your energy savings and efficiency over winter.
 Building some cost-saving habits into your purchasing habits and daily hot water use can ease the pressure and keep you toasty warm.